Home

 • geli — an advanced encryption systems based on the GEOM and crypto frameworks, operating as a block storage hardware abstraction layer.
 Fully integrated with ZFS and Boot Environments enabled bootloaders, it offers full disk encryption for the most complex scenarios, usually operating as a device provider for UFS or ZFS filesystems.
 Possibly the most sophisticated encryption system currently available.

 • gdbe — an encryption system based on the GEOM and crypto frameworks operating as a block storage hardware abstraction layer, originally designed under a DARPA contract.
-Volumes encrypted with gdbe become distinguishable from volumes simply filled with random data, what qualities gdbe for very particular applications.
+Volumes encrypted with gdbe become distinguishable from volumes simply filled with random data, which qualities gdbe for very particular applications.

 • Native filesystem encryption